 Battle Flag Collection - Overview

 The following contains a photo and brief history of a few select battle flags in the Indiana War Memorial Commission's collection.
 Along with these stories, is an inventory of all the flags in the collection, from the Mexican War to the Persian Gulf.
 Prior to World War I, every regiment received two flags, a national flag (the typical red and white stripe) and a regimental flag.
 You will note that some regiments have more or less than the two issued flags.
 This is because some of the tattered flags were retired and replaced by new flags, and some were never replaced or turned in to the State.
-Photographs of any flag in the collection are available for purchase.
-See the order form for more information.
+Photographs of many flags in the collection are available.
 In 1866 General Lew Wallace turned over to Governor Oliver Morton the Civil War Battle Flags under which the sons of Indiana fought and died to restore the Union.
 Today the Indiana Civil War Flags Commission is asking all loyal patriots to contribute to the preservation and possible restoration of these historic battle flags.

 On Civil War battlefields, regimental colors or flags provided an important means for soldiers to mark the positions of their regiments and for their officers to convey instructions to the men under their command.